 You first want to evaluate your current web hosting company and look at your other options.
 If you are happy with your current web hosting company and would prefer not to move, you may want to utilize these uptime monitoring tools to ensure your hosting is the best it can be and your site is not having downtime.

 If you’re building a simple website, the best way is to jump for a website builder like Strikingly, which comes with hosting.

 In my opinion, the best cost/results option when you start a forum is to use a managed VPS, and when your forum becomes popular, you should upgrade to a dedicated server.

 I’ll avoid hosting a forum on shared hosting accounts because forums are pretty resource-intensive and also may need some settings that can’t be done without a VPS.

 I recommend using DigitalOcean (DigitalOcean $100 free credit offer here) as it has a scalable infrastructure and can install advanced software (HTTP2 etc.) to help you with speed and security.
 SpinupWP and ServerPilot are suitable to control panels for Digital Ocean servers.

 Also, get details on the costs involved in upgrading should your forum become popular.

 The forum software you are using in your community is another crucial thing for your community.
 The good news is that there are many forum scripts you can use, both free and paid.

-Here I will list several of them, but you can find many others and if you have experience with one of them I suggest you choose it.
+Here I will list several of them, but you can find many others, and if you have experience with one, I suggest you choose one.

-A forum software’s learning curve can take anywhere from days to weeks or even months to discover all the features.
+A forum software’s learning curve can take days to weeks, or even months to discover all the features.